The Shapley Value of Classifiers in Ensemble Games: Introduction

 The advent of black box machine learning models raised fundamental questions about how input features and individual training data points contribute to the decisions of expert systems \cite{shap, data_shapley_equitable}.
 There has also been interest in how the heterogeneity of models in an ensemble results in heterogeneous contributions of those to the classification decisions of the ensemble \cite{decision_ensemble,tumer1996error}.
 For example one would assume that computer vision, credit scoring and fraud detection systems which were trained on varying quality proprietary datasets output labels for data points with varying accuracy.
 Another source of varying model performance can be the complexity of models e.g. the number of weights in a neural network or the depth of a classification tree.

 Quantifying the contributions of models to an ensemble is paramount for practical reasons.
 Given the model valuations, the gains of the task can be attributed to specific models, large ensembles can be reduced to smaller ones without losing accuracy \cite{pruning_1, pruning_2} and performance heterogeneity of ensembles can be gauged \cite{decision_ensemble}.
-This raises the natural question: How can we measure the contributions of models to the decisions of the ensemble in an efficient, model type agnostic, axiomatic and data driven way?
+This raises the natural question: How can we measure the contributions of models to the decisions of the ensemble in an efficient, model type agnostic, axiomatic and data driven manner?

-We frame this question as the model valuation problem in an ensemble which we figuratively describe in Figure \ref{fig:shapley_eyecandy}.
-The solution to this problem requires a general data-driven analytical framework to assess the worth of individual classifiers in the ensemble.
-Each classifier in the ensemble receives the features of data points.
-The classifiers output for each data point a probability distribution over the potential classes.
-Using these propensities an oracle which has access to the ground truth labels quantifies the worth of models in the ensemble.
+We frame this question as one of valuation of models in an ensemble.
+The solution to the problem requires an analytical framework to assess the worth of individual classifiers in the ensemble.
+This idea is described in Figure \ref{fig:shapley_eyecandy}.
+Each classifier in the ensemble receives the data points, and they output for each data point a probability distribution over the potential classes.
+Using these propensities an oracle -- which has access to the ground truth -- quantifies the worth of models in the ensemble.
 These importance metrics can be used to make decisions -- e.g. pruning the ensemble and allocation of payoffs.
-A considerable design advantage of a framework like this is that the machine learning model owners do not have access to the labels.

 \textbf{Present work.} We introduce \textit{ensemble games}, a class of transferable utility cooperative games \cite{tu_games}.
 In these games binary classifiers which form an ensemble play a voting game to assign a binary label to a data point by utilizing the features of the data point.
 Building on the ensemble games we derive \textit{dual ensemble games} in which the classifiers cooperate in order to misclassify a data point.
 We do this to characterize the role of models in incorrect decisions.